cerebis/sim3C/README.md

 ### Compress output

-Output reads can be compressed using gzip or bzip2, where the compression type is inferred from the file extension specified at runtime.
+Output reads can be compressed using gzip or bzip2, with the compression type inferred from the file extension specified at runtime.
 Eg. `.gz` -> gzip compression, `.bz2` -> bzip2 compression.

 ```--compress```